willi84/decorators/readme.md

 # Decorators

 This repo shows samples and structurs of decorators in typescript.
+Its a mixup of different sources

 ## Basics
 decorators are still in TS experimentell, so you need do allow them.